cinghie/wordpress-starter-pack/wp-content/plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 5.0.0 (2019-03-08) =
+* Fixed a PHP undefined variable warning

+= 4.9.9 (2019-03-08) =
+* Added a feature: one can select to only include the default product variation in feeds instead of all variations

+= 4.9.8 (2019-03-07) =
+* Fixed a bug: product tag filters for products that did not have product tags configured did not work.
+This issue has been fixed.

+= 4.9.7 (2019-03-07) =
+* Fixed a bug: processing of feeds for which the original feed was deleted did not work.
+This issue has been fixed.

 = 4.9.6 (2019-03-05) =
 * Removed the wp_flush_cache option again as it was performing site performance issues